trailblazer/trailblazer.github.io/gems/operation/2.0/policy.md

 ## Guard

-A guard is a proc that's executed before `Call`, making it the simplest form of a policy.
+A guard is a proc that's executed before `operation.call`, making it the simplest form of a policy.

 If its result is `falsey`, the pipetree won't be further executed and a policy breach is reported in `self["result.policy"]`.